-The $800 de minimis exemption — the rule that let Americans receive low-value international shipments duty-free — has been eliminated for Chinese imports since February 2025.
-Now that the de minimis exemption ended, 2026 marks the first full year where every single package from China is subject to tariffs regardless of value.
-For consumers who shopped on Shein, Temu, and AliExpress, and for small businesses that sourced inventory from Chinese suppliers, the cost impact has been substantial.
+The $800 de minimis exemption — the rule that let Americans receive low-value international shipments duty-free — has now been eliminated for every country, in two waves.
+China and Hong Kong lost it first, effective May 2, 2025, as part of the fentanyl-related trade measures.
+Then, effective August 29, 2025, the exemption was suspended for shipments from all other countries as well (and the suspension was continued by executive order in February 2026).
+That makes 2026 the first full year in which essentially every package from every country is subject to tariffs regardless of value.
+For consumers who shopped on Shein, Temu, and AliExpress, and for small businesses that sourced inventory from overseas suppliers, the cost impact has been substantial.
 This change affects hundreds of millions of packages annually.
-Before the elimination, an estimated 4 million packages per day entered the US from China under the de minimis provision — roughly 1.5 billion shipments per year.
-Each one now requires formal customs processing and full duty payment.
+Before the elimination, an estimated 4 million packages per day entered the US under the de minimis provision — well over 1 billion shipments per year.
+Each one now requires formal or informal customs processing and duty payment.
 This guide explains what changed, who's affected, what you'll actually pay, and how to adapt your purchasing or sourcing strategy.

 What Was the $800 De Minimis Exemption?